ShawxingKwok/ITWorks/content/docs/android/util-core/_index.md

 Source code
 {{< codeImg appcontext.png >}}

+It's based on {{< newTab startup "https://developer.android.com/topic/libraries/app-startup" >}}.
+However, if your `android library` also uses it,

 # Companion extension trick
 Declare static `AppDatabase.INSTANCE` based on `AppContext` and `retrofit` first, then `DAO` and `Service` could be created concisely.